CustomX: Unified Character, Action, and Scene Customization in Video World Models: Method

 \subsection{Inference and Acceleration}

-\textbf{Inference.} Figure~\ref{fig:inference} illustrates the inference pipeline of AniX, which consists of three main stages: \begin{enumerate} \item \textit{User Configuration}.
+\textbf{Inference.} \cref{fig:inference} illustrates the inference pipeline of CustomX, which consists of three main stages: \begin{enumerate} \item \textit{User Configuration}.
 Users first specify a character and a 3DGS scene.
-They can position a virtual camera at any desired location within the scene and define a character anchor (i.e., a bounding-box mask) that determines where the character appears in the generated video.
-The character anchor remains consistent across all generated frames.
-Users may also employ existing models to generate the 3D character (e.g., Hunyuan3D~\cite{lai2025hunyuan3d}) or the 3DGS scene (e.g., World Labs Marble~\cite{worldlabs}).
+They can place a virtual camera at any desired viewpoint within the scene and define a single-frame bounding-box mask (i.e., an anchor) to indicate where the character should appear in the generated video.
+This anchor is automatically propagated to all subsequent frames, forming per-frame anchors and keeping the manual effort minimal.
+Users may also leverage existing tools to create the 3D character (e.g., Hunyuan3D~\cite{lai2025hunyuan3d}) or the 3DGS scene (e.g., World Labs Marble~\cite{worldlabs}).

 \item \textit{Scene Video Rendering}.
-Next, users provide a text instruction to AniX.
+Next, users provide a text instruction.
 The instruction is parsed into four categories: (a) locomotion, (b) gesture, (c) object-centric action, and (d) camera behavior.
 Each category determines a different camera path.
-For (a), AniX generates a camera trajectory consistent with the motion described in the text—for example, for ``The character is running forward'', the camera follows a forward-moving path.
+For (a), CustomX generates a camera trajectory consistent with the motion described in the text, for example, for ``The character is running forward'', the camera follows a forward-moving path.
 For (b) and (c), the camera remains stationary.
-For (d), AniX generates a trajectory matching the specified camera motion—for instance, for ``The camera circles around the character'', the camera follows a circular path around the character.
-AniX then renders a scene video clip along the corresponding camera trajectory. \item \textit{AniX Inference}.
-Finally, AniX encodes the text instruction, character, scene, character anchor, and the previously generated clip (optional, for auto-regressive mode) into tokens using the encoders illustrated in Figure~\ref{fig:overview}.
-These tokens are then fed into the AniX model to generate the final output. \end{enumerate}
+For (d), CustomX generates a trajectory matching the specified camera motion, for instance, for ``The camera orbits around the character'', the camera follows a circular path around the character.
+CustomX then renders a scene video clip along the corresponding camera trajectory. \item \textit{CustomX Inference}.
+Finally, CustomX encodes the text instruction, character, scene, character anchor, and the previously generated clip (optional, for auto-regressive mode) into tokens using the encoders illustrated in \cref{fig:overview}.
+These tokens are then fed into the CustomX model to generate the final output. \end{enumerate}

 Note that Steps 2 and 3 can be performed iteratively, enabling temporally consistent, long-horizon generation.

 \textbf{Acceleration.} To accelerate inference, we adopt DMD2~\cite{yin2024improved} to distill the original 30-step denoising model into a more efficient 4-step version.